 The convenience of plugging in your phone without plugging in the charger or firing up the TV from the remote is surely not worth the amount of money you actually pay for this level of convenience.

 You might find that some appliances such as a satellite TV unit might need to remain on in order to record programs you want to watch later but by unplugging your phone charger and other appliances that are not in constant use, you could soon make some worthwhile savings.

 Savings to be made in the kitchen

-If you can run your washing machine and dishwasher at 30 rather than 40 degrees C that will make a difference to your bills and if you can try to minimise your tumble-dryer use, you will rack up some hefty savings, as this is one of the greediest appliances that you can have in your home in terms of running costs.
+If you can run your washing machine and dishwasher at a lower temperature, it will make a difference to your bills and if you can try to minimize your tumble-dryer use, you will rack up some hefty savings, as this is one of the greediest appliances that you can have in your home in terms of running costs.

 Even small initiatives like only filling your kettle with as much water as you need and waiting to fill your dishwasher before running it, will all help contribute to improve your energy efficiency.

 It is now considered a good move to be a frugal homeowner, so embrace the culture and start finding loads of ways to save money.